 It is thus worthwhile to classify the case $V(\cW\otimes\cS)=L^2(G)$.
 It can be shown that for groups with trivial center, $V(\cW\otimes\cS)$ is invariant under $\breve{{\cal M}}^{\infty}$ operators if and only if $V(\cW\otimes\cS)=L^2(G)$.
 The sufficiency direction ``$\Leftarrow$'' is trivial.
 The necessity direction ``$\Rightarrow$'' can be proved similarly to Proposition \ref{prop:VWS}. \end{remark}

-In the proof of Proposition \ref{pullDGWT} we show that for DGWTs, $V(\cW\otimes\cS)=L^2(G)$, and thus no condition on the closure of ${\bf\bT}_m\big|_{[\cW\otimes\cS]_0}$ is needed.
-An important example where the center in not trivial is the STFT, studied in Subsection \ref{Examples222r}.
+In Proposition \ref{pullDGWT} we show that for DGWTs $V(\cW\otimes\cS)=L^2(G)$, and thus no condition on the closure of ${\bf\bT}_m\big|_{[\cW\otimes\cS]_0}$ is needed.
+An important example where the center in not trivial is the STFT, studied in Appendix \ref{Examples222r}.
 There, it can be checked directly that the closure of the operators ${\bf\bT}_m\big|_{[\cW\otimes\cS]_0}$ are self-adjoint or unitary.